Leviticus 26 – Blessing and Curses

 a.
 The land also shall be left empty by them: Even when Israel would be in exile, God would not cast them off.
 God would remain ready to restore Israel when they turned back to Him.

 b.
-When they are in the land of their enemies, I will not cast them away, nor shall I abhor them, to utterly destroy them and break My covenant with them: The mercy and kindness of God is remarkable.
+When they are in the land of their enemies, I will not cast them away, nor shall I abhor them, to utterly destroy them and break My covenant with them: The mercy and kindness of God are remarkable.
 He promised that even when Israel was at their worst, God would not break His covenant with them.
 God redeemed Israel out of the land of Egypt, and He did it in the sight of the nations.
 Yahweh would not give up on His covenant people.

 i.
 “This restoration upon repentance did in fact occur when the Israelites repented and turned to God while in exile in Babylon (Daniel 9:1–19).
 In fact Leviticus 26:32–45 should be understood as a preview of the history of Israel that includes the experiences of apostasy, exile, and restoration.”
 (Rooker)